ines/course-starter-python/docs/index.md

 Now that we have a chapter.md file with a completed yaml, lets add the course content.

-Each numbered container dispayed in the chapter image corresponds to an `exercise`.
+Each numbered container dispayed in the image above corresponds to an `exercise`.
 Each exercise needs a unique id and specified with a title.

 ```
 <exercise id="1" title="Title of the exercise">